 Tuition and fees for this academic year are outlined in the Catalog of the Graduate Arts and Sciences Program.
-This Catalog also defines the distinctions between full-time and part-time status and in- and out-of-state residence.
+This Catalog also defines the distinctions between full- and part-time status and in- and out-of-state residence.

-After students complete 36 credit hours beyond the M.A., they qualify for Research Graduate Student status, which maintains the student's full-time registration at the price of one credit hour.
-In certain cases, MA students may be qualified for Research Graduate Status.
+After students complete 36 credit hours beyond the M.A., they qualify for Research Graduate status, which maintains the student's full-time registration at the price of one credit hour.
+In certain cases, M.A. students may be qualified for Research Graduate status.

-Students who have completed all their course work and necessary credits for their degree may also opt to register for "Continuing Enrollment" status.
+Students who have completed all their course work and necessary credits for their degree may also opt to register for "Continuing Enrollment" status (GRAD 999), which carries a nominal fee per semester.
 This status may carry reduced access to certain campus resources and does not defer student loan repayment.

-Students who have questions about their registration status should consult the DGS and Program Administrator.
+Students who have questions about their registration status should consult the DGS and PA.

-To remain in good standing with the Program and the College, a student must register for the fall and spring semesters each year until they earn their degree.
-The only exception to this rule is leaves (see III A, above).
+To remain in good standing with the Program and the College, a student MUST REGISTER by the scheduled deadlines for the fall and spring semesters each year until they earn their degree.
+The only exception to this rule is a leave of absence (see III A).
+Students who fail to register may be withdrawn from the Program.
+Students must be registered in the semester in they wish to graduate.